-The Department of Food Systems & Society offers a master's degree program designed to increase broad understanding and practice of sustainability and social justice in the food system.
+The Department of Food Systems & Society offers a master's degree program designed to increase broad understanding and practice of social justice, sustainability and change in the food system.
 Students who study with us will:

 Led by chair Patricia Allen, an internationally recognized scholar in and advocate for sustainable food systems, the department's master's degree program is based on the philosophy that effective and lasting education engages us actively in knowledge creation.